 - The development process is faster with the JAD Methodology and the chances of errors are fewer.

-- The end result with JAD Methodology is of a high quality as focus is always more on the up front process of the development life-cycle which also reduces cost inducing errors.
+- The end result with JAD Methodology is of high quality as the focus is always more on the up-front process of the development life-cycle which also reduces cost-inducing errors.

 Disadvantages of Joint Application Development Methodology